-Several studies (e.g. Edwards et al. 2010; Wang et al. 2010; Janssen and Haasdyk 2011) have shown CQ values to be rather unrealistic in practice, being overly optimistic by a factor of up to 5-7.
+Several studies (e.g. Edwards et al., 2010; Wang et al., 2010; Janssen and Haasdyk, 2011) have shown CQ values to be rather unrealistic in practice, being overly optimistic by a factor of up to 5-7.
 This is in part due to the CQ calculation not considering external errors such as multipath or centring errors.
 It would be beneficial for the user to have the option of specifying values for some of these errors in the GNSS rover software, which could result in more realistic CQ values.

-Using the NRTK data collected, the feasibility of modelling the difference between the quoted CQ value and the measured precision was examined.
-This can potentially provide a scale factor to be applied to the above calculation, thereby aligning the computed PU with the observed precision of real-world NRTK observations.
-In order to assess the reliability of the reported CQ values, the ratio of the horizontal distance (or the absolute ellipsoidal height difference) between reoccupations on each mark to the horizontal (or vertical) CQ output was computed for each occupation (Fig. 4 and Table 4).
+We therefore examined the feasibility of modelling the difference between the quoted CQ value and the measured precision.
+This can potentially provide a scale factor to be applied to the calculation, thereby aligning the computed PU with the observed precision of real-world NRTK observations.
+To assess the reliability of the reported CQ values, the ratio of the horizontal distance (or the absolute ellipsoidal height difference) between reoccupations on each mark to the horizontal (or vertical) CQ output was computed for each occupation.